-- This is a critical point in determining the TCO.
+- This is a critical point in determining TCO.

 How many years the company will use the application is difficult to estimate.
 The following quotation, which was obtained from interviews on this topic (this source prefers to be anonymous), explains why:

-There is really no perfect way to estimate this value, and it is difficult to know how long the application will be in use in the company.
-Furthermore, an application that does not work very well can be kept too long—often for political reasons— while an application that is working well can be replaced due to issues that are related to what happens to be popular at the time.
-This was known to be true of i2 Technologies (a supply chain planning vendor), which often had software that was installed and working well at some accounts that we reviewed.
-However, SAP’s products had become more popular, and so the i2 Technologies products that were functioning fi ne were removed and the SAP products were implemented, often without improving the condition of the company.
+There is really no perfect way to estimate this value, and it isn’t easy to know how long the application will be in use in the company.
+Furthermore, an application that does not work very well can be kept too long—often for political reasons— while an application that is working well can be replaced due to issues related to what happens to be popular at the time.
+This was known to be true of i2 Technologies (a supply chain planning vendor), which often had software installed and worked well at some accounts that we reviewed.
+However, SAP’s products became more popular, so the i2 Technologies products that were functioning fine were removed.
+The SAP products were implemented, often without improving the condition of the company.
 This decision to replace i2 Technologies’ applications was driven partly by trendiness and partly by concerns about the financial strength of i2 Technologies.

 The Limitations of Implemented Applications